-Clause 14 Exceptions and Licences
+Clause 15 Exceptions and licences

-We agree with the general principle that there should be provision for the exceptions and licences as detailed under clause 14.
+We agree with the general principle that there should be provision for the exceptions and licences as detailed under clause 15.
 However there is no provision that regulations may provide for the procedure under which a licence or exception may be applied for.
-We believe that this would be a useful addition to the clause 14.
+We believe that this would be a useful addition to the clause 15.
+That there may be many types of procedure is not an argument for excluding statutory provision rather it supports the need for clear, transparent and legal provisions.